Table of Contents

 • surgery involving the removal of an eyeball or orbital contents.

-You will receive a smaller payout for an intermediate surgery:
+You will receive a smaller payout for an Intermediate Surgery:

 • amputation or replantation of limbs;